Chapter 17:

 “Stop!
 We need to be careful.
 The killer knows we’re in here,” said Kitezh.

-Kitezh looked at the window.
-She pressed her hand on the wall next to it, and malted away its surface.
+Kitezh looked at a window.
+She pressed her hand against the wall next to it, and the surface melted away.
 She could see outside like a one-way mirror.
 She looked down at the buildings.

 “I see him.
 The killer is on the roof.
 I think he’s waiting for us to pass by.”